-The Andersen-Gill time-to-event model was fitted to the individual level data (Andersen and Gill 1982).
-It was used to estimate the hazard ratio (HR) of antimicrobial prescription between the study birth-cohorts, which were included in the model as a categorical variable.
-The effect of age was accounted for by setting age as the model’s underlying measurement of time and stratification by gender allowed for independent baseline hazards.
-The number of previous antimicrobial prescriptions was included in the model and its relationship allowed to be non-linear by means of restricted cubic splines.
-Lin and Wei (1989) robust sandwich variance estimates were included to account for successive prescriptions filled by the same child.
+The Andersen-Gill time-to-event model was fitted to individual level data (Andersen and Gill 1982).
+It was used to estimate the hazard ratio (HR) of antimicrobial prescription between those study birth-cohortswhich were included in the model as a categorical variable.
+Age was accounted for by defining it as the model’s underlying measurement of time.
+Stratification by gender allowed for independent baseline hazards.
+The number of previous antimicrobial prescriptions was included in the model, with its relationship allowed to be non-linear through the restriction of cubic splines.
+Lin and Wei (1989) robust sandwich variance estimates were applied to account for successive prescriptions by the same child.

 The impact of PHiD-CV10 on outpatient antimicrobial prescriptions was estimated as 1 – (the hazard ratio between the last vaccine eligible and vaccine non-eligible cohorts) × 100%.
 The impact on each successive prescription was also estimated.
-Finally, the mean number of antimicrobial prescriptions for each gender and vaccine-cohort was calculated as a function of age using the generalized Nelson-Aalen estimate.
-This was used to estimate the absolute number of prevented antimicrobial prescriptions during the first seven years of the intervention by adding together the expected number of prescriptions per child using the VNEC estimate of the mean and subtracting the expected number of prescriptions per child using the VEC estimate of the mean.
+Finally, the mean number of antimicrobial prescriptions for each gender and vaccine-cohort was calculated as a function of age, using the generalized Nelson-Aalen estimate.
+To estimate the absolute number of prevented antimicrobial prescriptions during the first seven years of the intervention, the following formula was utilized; first, the expected number of prescriptions per child was added together, using the VNEC estimate of the mean.
+Subtracted from that total was the expected number of prescriptions per child using the VEC estimate of the mean.
 The absolute rate reduction was calculated by dividing this estimate with the number of person-years at-risk in the VEC.
 A sub-analysis was performed to estimate the vaccine impact against AOM-associated antimicrobial prescriptions.
-The same regression methodology was applied to a subset of the prescriptions which were linked to a primary care physician visit with a diagnosis of AOM.
+The same regression methodology was applied to a subset of the prescriptions, specifically those linked to primary care physician visits resulting in a diagnosis of AOM.
 Vaccine impact was similarly estimated as 1 – (the hazard ratio between the last vaccine eligible cohort and the reference cohort) × 100%

 Results